A few (more) hints on how to use teepee.

 - whatever is enclosed between a pair of

-is considered special- if the pair contains a path in the data, the chunk is expanded with the value of the variable at the specific position in the input data
+[%and%]is considered special- if the pair contains a path in the data, the chunk is expanded with the value of the variable at the specific position in the input data

 - if the opening is immediately followed by an equal sign

-(with no spaces), the chunk is interpreted as Perl code and the last value is substituted for the chunk - otherwise, the chunk is considered Perl code but nothing is printed by default
+=(with no spaces), the chunk is interpreted as Perl code and the last value is substituted for the chunk - otherwise, the chunk is considered Perl code but nothing is printed by default

 - whatever is printed to standard output in the Perl code inside the chunks is expanded in place of the chunk.